SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ## Container.Selected Scope

-The [Register Container Type API](register-api-documentation.md) API uses the Container.Selected scope.
+The [Register Container Type API](register-api-documentation.md) uses the Container.Selected scope.
 You will to call this API.
 To use it, you must configure this scope in your App manifest.

+> [!NOTE]
->>  Note that other SharePoint Embedded Graph APIs run with the FileStorageContainer.Selected Scope on Microsoft Graph
+> Other SharePoint Embedded Graph APIs run with the `FileStorageContainer.Selected` scope on Microsoft Graph

 ### Configure your App Manifest

-In your app manifest you will need to:
+In your app manifest you'll need to:

-Select Manage > Manifest from the left-hand navigation.
-Locate the property requiredResourceAccess and edit it so it looks like the following JSON:
+Select **Manage > Manifest** from the left-hand navigation.
+Locate the property `requiredResourceAccess` and edit it so it looks like the following JSON:

 ```json
 "requiredResourceAccess": [